 - When opening the app for the first time, the setup will ask you about uploading your pictures (Camera Upload).
 Activate it and make sure to only allow upload when on Wi-Fi – otherwise the app might kill your mobile data traffic.
-I would also recommend to activate background upload – otherwise you have to manually open the app always to upload photos.
+I would also recommend activating background upload – otherwise, you have to manually open the app always to upload photos.

 After the initial setup, Dropbox will upload all your pictures and videos automatically to the cloud.
 If you’ve installed a desktop client, the pictures will also be automatically downloaded to your computer.

 Earlier this year Google introduced its new Photos app.
 It allows easy file sharing, image backup and some awesome features like auto-improvements and matching of faces.
 You again need a Google account, so make sure to create one if you haven’t done so yet.

 - Download the Google Photos app

 - When launching the app for the first time, it will ask you for Camera access.
 You need to grant this access so that the app can properly back up all your images to the cloud

 - Just like with Dropbox, I would recommend activating only Wi-Fi upload

 Google Photos offers two types of picture uploads: 15 GB for full-resolution files and unlimited storage for high-resolution pictures.
 In the second case Google will resize pictures to 16 Megapixels.
 If you want to have more storage, Google offers different plans starting from $1.99 / month for 100 GB of storage.